The Turtle and Link Shape Editors allows you to create and save turtle and link designs.

 Managing link shapes is very similar to managing turtle shapes.
-So, you can create a new shape but pressing the New button or you can edit existing shapes, when you are done editing a shape press Done if you want to keep it.
+So, you can create a new shape by pressing the New button or you can edit existing shapes.
+When you are done editing a shape press Done if you want to keep it.

 There are several different properties for each link shape that you are allowed to change:

 Here are some link shapes with various properties: